 On-course students can request copies of their transcript at a cost of £12 each.
 This will include academic achievements to date but no final classification.
 An on-course transcript will reflect the information seen on the Assessments page in Student Self Service, only available once a student is entered for an assessment.

 The enrolment certificate available through Student Self Service will act as a certification of attendance.

-Please see the University webpage for information about ordering and collecting an on-course transcript.
+Please see Academic transcripts for information about ordering and collecting an on-course transcript.

 Lost, damaged or stolen University Card

 If a University (‘Bod’) card is lost, damaged or stolen, please inform the Registry Office as soon as possible.
 If the card has been lost, a £15 replacement fee must be paid online before a new card is issued.
 The fee is.
 There is no fee for replacing stolen or damaged cards, but a crime number from the local police is required for stolen cards.
 Replacement cards are usually issued within 2-3 days and notification will be sent by the Registry Administrator when it is available to collect.

 University of Oxford – all you need to know